-With so many old advices and misinformation on the internet, it is easy to get confused by what tactics you should and should not implement in your overall SEO strategy.
+With so much old advices and misinformation on the internet, it is easy to get confused by what tactics you should and should not implement in your overall SEO strategy.
 Especially if you are new to the world of SEO.
 Google’s search algorithm is constantly changing and updating, and it can be difficult finding and balancing all of the information out there.

 If you don’t know where to begin, Google’s Webmasters Guidelines and Webmaster Blog are a good place to start.